 Allowing students to take control of their learning can be difficult for teachers, but Metaverse is the kind of tool teachers can learn to use alongside their students.
 Short on time?
 Select from the ever growing collection of user-created experiences.
-If you do this, be prepared to dig for gems as not all experiences are worthwhile.
-A word of caution: content may not be suitable for all ages, so preview community content before sharing with students.
-Also, while there are many experiences for students around the age of nine and up, Metaverse Studio requires an email login and is intended for users aged 13 or older.Continue reading Show less
+If you do this, be prepared to dig for gems, as not all experiences are worthwhile.
+A word of caution: Content may not be suitable for all ages, so preview community content before sharing with students.
+Also, while there are many experiences for students around the age of 9 and up, Metaverse Studio requires an email login and is intended for users age 13 and older.Continue reading Show less